 José Antonio Rico is a community leader and educator from Chicago.
-He is the Senior Vice President of Community Investment for United Way of Metropolitan Chicago, which invests in initiatives to advance human services and improve the lives of individuals and entire neighborhoods.
+He is the inaugural Executive Director of Truth, Racial Healing and Transformation Chicago, part of a comprehensive, national and community-based process dedicated to promoting healing, increasing racial equity, and eliminating the deeply held, and often unconscious, beliefs created by racism.
+Previously, he was the Senior Vice President of Community Investment for United Way of Metropolitan Chicago, which invests in initiatives to advance human services and improve the lives of individuals and entire neighborhoods.

 He is also the former Executive Director of the Obama Administration’s White House Initiative On Educational Excellence For Hispanics and was the founding high school principal of Multicultural Arts School, a Chicago Public School serving the families in Little Village and North Lawndale with a focus on social justice and arts integration.